stripe/stripe-android/MIGRATING.md

     - `GooglePayConfig` now requires instantiated `PaymentConfiguration`
     - `CardUtils` is now `internal`
     - `StripeTextUtils` has been removed
+    - `Stripe.confirmPayment` and `Stripe.confirmSetupIntent` will now use Custom Tabs by default when performing 3DS1 Authentication.
+If [Custom Tabs](https://developer.chrome.com/docs/android/custom-tabs/overview/) are not available the SDK will launch the device browser to perform authentication.

 ## Migrating from versions < 16.0.0
 - Changes to `CardInputWidget` and `CardMultilineWidget`